Lost Your Global Entry Card?

 Quick Lesson Learned

 Next time, I won’t even bring my card along.

 Since I added my global entry number to my frequent flier accounts, there isn’t a need to carry the physical card.
 I can simply use the Global Entry kiosks using my fingerprints.
 The physical card isn’t needed.
-This bypass the need to carry the card around and the possibility that I would lose it again — that is, except and unless I want to use it as a form of ID.
+This bypasses the need to carry the card around, that is, except and unless you want to use it as a form of ID.

 Have you ever need to use the physical Global Entry card?
 Do you have any reasons for carrying the physical card with you when you travel?